Hockey player who made sexual abuse allegation against former Blackhawks video coach speaks out

 "The only way I could describe it was that I felt sick, I felt sick to my stomach," Beach told TSN of watching Aldrich interacting with the team when the Blackhawks won the Stanley Cup.

 "I reported this and I was made aware that it made it all the way up the chain of command by 'Doc' Gary and nothing happened.
 It was like his life was the same as it was the day before.
 The same every day.
 And then when they won, to see him paraded around lifting the Cup, at the parade, at the team pictures, at celebrations, it made me feel like nothing.
 It made me feel like I didn't exist.
-It made me feel like, that I wasn't important and...it made me feel like he was in the right and I was wrong."
+It made me feel like, that I wasn't important and ... it made me feel like he was in the right and I was wrong."

+Aldrich went on to work with USA Hockey, the University of Notre Dame and Miami University in Ohio, according to the investigation report.
+He also worked at Houghton High School in Houghton, Michigan, where he was arrested and pleaded guilty to fourth-degree criminal sexual conduct with a minor in 2013.

 CNN has reached out to MacIsaac, Quenneville, Aldrich and McDonough for comment.
 CNN has attempted to reach out to Gary for comment.